Eldred and Barnett townships begin consolidation process

-BROOKVILLE — The Jefferson County Commissioners confirmed the consolidation process has started for two townships during the board meeting Tuesday morning.
+BROOKVILLE — The Jefferson County Commissioners confirmed that the consolidation process has started for two townships during the regular board meeting Tuesday morning.

-Commissioners Scott North and Jeff Pisarcik confirmed the county received paperwork from Barnett and Eldred townships to begin consolidation.
-Chief Clerk Karen Lupone is learning the process with the county solicitor.
+The Commissioners Scott North and Jeff Pisarcik confirmed the county received paperwork from Barnett and Eldred townships to begin the process.
+Chief Clerk Karen Lupone is learning about the consolidation process with the county solicitor.

 “They’ve started the process, they’ve passed their necessary paperwork, and now I’m talking with our solicitor to see what the next step is,” Lupone said.